Top 7 Online Platforms to Share Your Design Portfolio

 Key features of deviantART include a forum where members can interact with one another, galleries of photos and artworks that are tagged and organized into categories, personalized user profiles, default subdomains, and a CSS-based layout.
 Not only can you showcase your talents on this site; deviantART also helps you enhance your skills with its downloadable resources such as tutorials and stock photos.

 On Dribble, more than sharing screenshots of designers’ works, process, and projects, it also allows users to discover, follow, and hire other creative talents.
-Similar to Cargo Colletive, membership for Dribble are by invite only, which can be acquire by uploading screen shots or leaving comments.
-And to be able to qualify for invitation, their account must be marked as a ‘Prospect’.
+Similar to Cargo Collective, membership for Dribble is by invite only, which can be acquired by uploading screenshots or leaving comments.
+And to be able to qualify for an invitation, their account must be marked as a ‘Prospect’.

 And while you’re at it, check out our design portfolio!